NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 We introduce the command line, ssh, sudo, package management and show security groups in action.

--- *Slide* --

 ### A secret...

+The command line is in here because of our historic baggage.

 Outside of our focus groups, we've never done the command line play and the command line itself.

 This is because of where and when these lessons have been given.

--- *Slide End* --

-The command line is in here because of our historic baggage.
 I want to move it out into its own lesson.

 -- *Slide* --